sajin-joe/frontend-developer-handson-1/README.md

 **Objective:**

 Create a responsive landing page for a website.
 The landing page should include a header with a mega menu, a product comparison table with advanced features, a wizard form, and a footer.
+Make sure to develop it from scratch using vanilla HTML, CS, JS and not using any libraries (jQuery, etc.) or frameworks (Bootstrap, etc.)

 **Instructions:**